gphilipp/streaming-applications-gitops/README.md

   --personal
 ```

-If you list the namespaces, you should see that the bootstrap command has created a `flux-system` namespace:
+Once the bootstrap is done, when you list the namespaces, you should see that the bootstrap command has created a `flux-system` namespace:
 ```
 kubectl get ns
 NAME                 STATUS   AGE